407 Proxy Authentication Required (Mr. Robot): Reception

 The episode received universal acclaim.
-On Rotten Tomatoes, the episode has a 100% rating based on reviews from 8 critics, with an average score of 9.3/10.
+On Rotten Tomatoes, the episode has a 100% rating based on reviews from 8 critics, with an average score of 9.3/10, On IMDB, the episode received a rating of 9.9/10.

 Special attention was given to Malek's and Villar's performances, Esmail's direction, and Tod Campbell's cinematography.
 The New York Times praised the show's courage and "high risk, high reward" storytelling of asking the audience to wrestle with something horrific right at the root of the show.
 The A.V.
 Club declared the episode among the series' finest episodes and a potent statement of purpose from Esmail.
 TVLine named Malek their "Performer of the Week" for his performance in the episode, stating "It's the heaviest moment we've seen so far on the series, a true game-changer, and Malek played every difficult note of it with astounding precision" and that "Malek has added another layer to a truly unforgettable performance."
 Entertainment Weekly gave it an A− grade, and praised the finale season: "It just keeps packing the punches, both in terms of storytelling and stylistic choices."

 Sam Esmail was nominated at the 72nd Writers Guild of America Awards in the category Best Episodic Drama for the episode.

 In its initial broadcast on USA Network on November 17, 2019, the episode received 361,000 viewers, which was slightly less than the season average of 376,000 viewers.